nao1215/sqly/website/content/dialects.md

 current dialect: mysql (available: sqlite, mysql, postgresql, googlesql)
 ```

+Both lines go to stderr, so a script that switches dialect still writes only its
+rows to stdout.

 Loading a file always uses SQLite.
 Only the query text is translated.

 ## This is translation, not emulation